 Vocal Folds Symposium

-An international symposium exploring the female voice with performances, talks and live music inspired by the Her Noise Archive with Gudrun Gut, AGF, Jenny Hval, Nina Power, Cara Tolmie, Anne Karpf, Maggie Nicols, Holly Ingleton, Cathy Lane, Lina Džuverović and Catti Brandelius.
+An international symposium exploring the female voice with performances, talks and live music inspired by the Her Noise Archive with Gudrun Gut, AGF, Jenny Hval, Nina Power, Cara Tolmie, Anne Karpf, Maggie Nicols, Lee Ingleton, Cathy Lane, Lina Džuverović and Catti Brandelius.

 18 January, 2013